HejiaZ2023/hejiaz2023.github.io/_pages/about.md

 redirect_from:
 ---

-This is Hejia Zhang, an enthusiast in computer system.
-Starting from 24'Fall, I'll be pursuing an MS in Computer Engineering at UCSD, California.
+This is Hejia Zhang, an enthusiast in ML System.
+I'm an MS student in Computer Engineering at UCSD, California.

 I was a hardware developer at Akuna Capital, developing low-latency trading system based on SystemVerilog & C++.
-Before that, I got my bachelor's degree from Department of EE, Tsinghua University with a 10% GPA ranking.
-I have recently took several open source classes and finished labs including CSAPP, OS, Network & Parallel Computing.
+Before that, I got my bachelor's degree from Department of EE, Tsinghua University.

 [comment]: # (I've started posting Chinese contents on [zhihu](https://www.zhihu.com/people/dbmw/posts))